View Allison Hartman's Obituary on ChicagoTribune.com and share memories

 |

-An acKve force in the Hyde Park community, she was a co-founder of Power for Women, a self- defense training program; the president of the board for DARE, an organizaKon advocaKng for the rights of the disabled and elderly; a founding member of the Hyde Park Village; a commissioner of the S.S.A. working to enhance services for the elderly in Hyde Park; the president of OWL (the Older Women's League); a founder of the CoaliKon for Equitable Community Development; and a long-term board member of the Hyde Park–Kenwood Community Conference-among many other volunteer posiKons.
+An active force in the Hyde Park community, she was a co-founder of Power for Women, a self- defense training program; the president of the board for DARE, an organization advocating for the rights of the disabled and elderly; a founding member of the Hyde Park Village; a commissioner of the S.S.A. working to enhance services for the elderly in Hyde Park; the president of OWL (the Older Women's League); a founder of the Coalition for Equitable Community Development; and a long-term board member of the Hyde Park–Kenwood Community Conference-among many other volunteer positions.

 She is survived by her husband and partner of 48 years, John Millington; her son, Daniel Clowes, daughter-in-law, Erika Clowes, and grandson, Charles Clowes, of Oakland, California; and her brother, James L. Cate, Jr. of Australia; as well as by her beloved students and "adopted" children, Julie Orlinsky-Morgan of Chicago and Jesse Sensibar of Flagstaff, Arizona.
 A memorial service will be held in the Spring of 2020.